 Christmas Shopping In Kraków

-Kraków is a great place for shopping at any time of the year and the old town is riddled with shops full of imaginative gifts.
-Poland is famous for its honey-coloured amber, but you can also find excellent handmade chocolates, arty Polish film posters, and vodka in a dizzying array of flavours.
-See the section on shopping in our four-day Kraków itinerary for suggestions.
+Kraków is a great place for shopping at any time of the year.
+The Old Town is riddled with shops full of imaginative gifts.
+Poland is famous for its honey-coloured amber.
+You can also find excellent handmade chocolates, arty Polish film posters, and vodka in a dizzying array of flavours.

 Although Kraków shops tend to close from 2pm on Christmas Eve (December 24), many reopen on Boxing Day (December 26).